 - Optional garnish: Shichimi togarashi (Japanese 7-spice chili powder)

-- Lightly boil nappa cabbage leaves and drain.
+Lightly boil napa cabbage leaves and drain.
 Let it cool.
 Squeeze the cabbage leaves to remove excess water.
 Chop the cabbage and place in a medium bowl.

-- Finely chop shelled, deveined shrimp and add it to the bowl with cabbage.
+Finely chop shelled, deveined shrimp and add it to the bowl with the cabbage.

-- Heat canola oil in a large skillet over high heat.
-Place gyoza in the skillet and fry ountil the bottoms of gyoza become brown and crisp.
+Heat canola oil in a large skillet over high heat.
+Place gyoza in the skillet and fry until the bottoms of gyoza become brown and crisp.
 Turn down the heat to low.

-- For dipping sauce, use either bottled Ponzu (citrus soy sauce), or make your own by mixing a 1:1 ratio of soy sauce to rice vinegar.
+For the dipping sauce, use either bottled Ponzu (citrus soy sauce), or make your own by mixing a 1:1 ratio of soy sauce to rice vinegar.

-- Alternatively use shichimi togarshi (Japanese 7-chili spice powder) to garnish the cintrus soy sauce.
+Alternatively, use shichimi togarashi (Japanese 7-chili spice powder) to garnish the citrus soy sauce.